Chacha Cricket: Return to Pakistan

 When he returned, elections had taken place, and the new government brought changes to the Pakistan Cricket Board.
 Bokhari stepped down and the new secretary, Waqar Ahmed, was not on board with the idea of a travelling cheerleader.
 As a result, he did not get an official recommendation for his visa application for the 1999 Cricket World Cup in England.
 He, therefore, went to the embassy with pictures of himself at cricket grounds across the world, which impressed a senior official who approved his application.

 Personal life

-Jalil hails from Sialkot in the Punjab province of Pakistan.
-He is married and had five children.
+Abdul Jalil hails from Sialkot in the Punjab province of Pakistan.
+He is married and has five children.